Ralph Edwards: Early career

-After some part-time announcing jobs, he got his big break in 1938 with a full-time job for the Columbia Broadcasting System on the original WABC (now WCBS), where he worked with two other young announcers who would become broadcasting fixtures - Mel Allen and Andre Baruch.
+After some part-time announcing jobs, he got his big break in 1938 with a full-time job for the Columbia Broadcasting System on the original WABC (now WHSQ), where he worked with two other young announcers who would become broadcasting fixtures: Mel Allen and Andre Baruch.

 The young director had an assured, professional manner, and in a few years he was well established as a nationally famous announcer.
 It was Edwards who introduced Major Bowes every week on the Original Amateur Hour and Fred Allen on Town Hall Tonight.
 Edwards perfected a chuckling delivery, sounding as though he was in the midst of telling a very funny story.
 This "laugh in the voice" technique served him well when 20th Century Fox hired him to narrate the coming-attractions trailers for Laurel and Hardy movies.

 Edwards was the second host of the NBC radio children's talent show The Horn and Hardart Children's Hour.
 He appeared in a few films, including Radio Stars On Parade with the comedy team of Wally Brown and Alan Carney, and I'll Cry Tomorrow with Susan Hayward.